rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ````````````````````````````````````````````````````````````
 .. epigraph::

-   "The complexity of arithmetic circuitry for balanced ternary arithmetic is not much greater than it is for the binary system, and a given number requires only :math:`\log_3 2 \approx 63\%` as many digit positions for its representation. [...] perhaps the symmetric properties and simple arithmetic of this number system will prove to be quite important someday [...]"
+   "*The complexity of arithmetic circuitry for balanced ternary arithmetic is not much greater than it is for the binary system, and a given number requires only :math:`\log_3 2 \approx 63\%` as many digit positions for its representation. [...] perhaps the symmetric properties and simple arithmetic of this number system will prove to be quite important someday* [...]"

    -- D. Knuth [KNU-1997]_